Spread the love

 Helping Words to Grow

-In helping a child improve their speech, they need to be involved in an environment that is rich in communication.
-They should be surrounded with opportunities to hear and use language as often as possible.
-A few tips for a language-rich environment at home:
+In helping a child improve with their speech, they need to be involved in an environment that is rich in communication.

-- Read to your child every day: Choose books with colorful pictures and simple sentences, and encourage your child to point to and name objects in the pictures.
+• Read to your child every day: Choose fun books with colorful pictures and simple sentences, and encourage your child to point to and name objects in the pictures.

-- Talk to your child throughout the day: Describe what you’re doing, ask your child questions, and encourage them to respond or repeat what was just said.
+• Talk to your child throughout the day: Induce conversations like what you’re doing, ask your child questions, and encourage them to respond or repeat what was just said.

 Practical Suggestions

-- Repeat and expand on your child’s words: If your child says “ball,” you can respond by saying “Yes, that’s a ball.
+• Language Expansion: If your child says “ball,” you can respond by saying, “Yes, that’s a ball.
 It’s a red ball.”

-- Give simple, clear verbal requests: Instead of saying “Clean up your toys,” try saying “Put the blocks in the basket.”
+• Use short, clear directions: Instead of saying “Clean up your toys,” try saying “Put the blocks in the basket.”

 Related Posts